By Dipti Khatri, UPES Dehradun

 In Union of India v/s R.C.Jain[xi], to be considered a “local authority”, an authority must fulfill the following tests-

 5) Entrusted by a statute with functions which are usually entrusted to municipalities?

-It refers to authorities other than those of local self- government, who have power to make rules, regulations, etc. having the force of law.
+It refers to authorities other than those of local self- government, who have the power to make rules, regulations, etc. having the force of law.
 “Instrumentality” and “agency” are the two terms, which to some extent overlap in their meaning.
 The basic and essential distinction between an “instrumentality or agency” of the State and “other authorities” has to be borne in mind.
-An ‘Authority’ must be authority sui juris within meaning of expression “other authorities” under Article 12.
+An ‘Authority’ must be authority sui juris within the meaning of the expression “other authorities” under Article 12.
 A juridical entity, though an authority may also ratify the list of being an instrumentality or agency of the state in which event such authority may be held to be an instrumentality or agency of State, but not vice versa[xii].

 In the case of R.D.Shetty v/s International Airport Authority[xiii], the Court laid down five tests to be considered “other authority”:

 1) Entire share capital is owned or managed by State.

 3) Department of Government is transferred to Corporation.

 4) Functional character governmental in essence.